yuvalavik/targil2/README.md

       a.Clone the repository.

-      b.
+      b.Open a terminal and navigate to the root directory of the project.

+      c.
 Install the required dependencies by running 'npm install' in the root directory.

-      c.
+      d.
 Run the app using 'npm start'.

 than the browser will open the app it the login page and you will able to register and start chating with your friends.